Social Icons

 Directed by Steven Spielberg

-The movie had great CGI and the acting of the child actor Ruby Barnhill was masterful, the movie cinematography and CGI to live-action mix is what noting that it was well done.
+The movie had great CGI, and the acting of the child actor Ruby Barnhill was masterful.
+The cinematography and CGI-to-live-action mix are worth noting—it was well done.

 The issue is the story.
-The plot is not bad, but it is definitely not a crowd puller.
-I’m just seeing the movie now since its release in July and to be honest if I miss this movie I will not feel it.
+The plot isn’t bad, but it’s definitely not a crowd-puller.
+I’m just seeing the movie now since its release in July, and to be honest, if I’d missed it, I wouldn’t have felt it.

-When it comes to the directing of the movie and the masterful cinematography I have to say Steven is still as good as expected.
-He and his team took an old-time story with its animation and turned it to a comedy adventure film for the family.
+When it comes to the directing and the masterful cinematography, I have to say Steven is still as good as expected.
+He and his team took an old-time story with its animation and turned it into a comedy-adventure film for the family.

-I totally expected more from the movie, but it seems Spielberg was interested in making a family friendly movie where any child can go see it.
+I totally expected more from the movie, but it seems Spielberg was focused on making a family-friendly film that any child could watch.

-That alone is the reason why many of the things you will expect from cannibal eating giants was totally absent from this movie.
-Even though they wanted to make the movie family friendly I believe the ending will still be fun, if the giants were allowed to put up a little fight to save their hide instead of the walk over we had the not so good pleasure of seeing.
+That alone is the reason why many of the things you’d expect from cannibalistic, human-eating giants were totally absent from this movie.
+Even though they wanted to keep it family-friendly, I believe the ending could still have been fun if the giants were allowed to put up a little fight to save their hides instead of the walkover we had the not-so-good pleasure of seeing.

-The movie plot shows two worlds, the world of the giants and that of humans.
-The giants eat the humans if they could, except one who happened to be more of a vegan, he is a dreamcatcher and also a dream blower.
-While giving humans dreams as they sleep he was spotted by a little girl named Sophie (Ruby Barnhill), afraid that she will tell people, he took her from her bed to the giant world.
+The movie plot shows two worlds: the world of the giants and that of humans.
+The giants eat humans if they can, except for one who happens to be more of a vegan.
+He’s a dreamcatcher and a dream blower.
+While giving humans dreams as they sleep, he’s spotted by a little girl named Sophie (Ruby Barnhill).
+Afraid that she’ll tell people, he takes her from her bed to the giant world.

-There they became friends and decided to work together to stop the other giants.
+There, they become friends and decide to work together to stop the other giants.

-Good family movie for the kids, but will not be much fun for adults.
+A good family movie for kids, but it won’t be much fun for adults.

 Masterminds (2016)